hemantasapkota/djangobot/README.md

 **Sessionid**, however is tricky because most production servers configure it as a [secure HTTP only](https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-SESSION_COOKIE_SECURE) cookie.
 It is only sent if authentication is made securely ( via.
 HTTPS )

 To make a secure connection we need SSL/TLS certificates.
 GO has a package called [autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) which lets us accquire these certificates.
+Autocert provides automatic access to certificates from [Let's Encrypt](https://letsencrypt.org/) and any other ACME-based CA.

 With certs in place, all we need is the authentication details and we're good to go.